rustadot/recurrency/designdocs/graph_sdk.md

 ## Context and Scope

-The proposed design consists of changes that is going to be a separate [repository](https://github.com/LibertyDSNP/graph-sdk) to facilitate graph related interactions with Frequency chain in test and production environments.
+The proposed design consists of changes that is going to be a separate [repository](https://github.com/LibertyDSNP/graph-sdk) to facilitate graph related interactions with Recurrency chain in test and production environments.

 ## Problem Statement

-Implementing DSNP protocol on Frequency comes with its own challenges and tradeoffs.
-One of these challenges is to decide what is the boundary between DSNP and Frequency and what should be implemented directly in Frequency.
+Implementing DSNP protocol on Recurrency comes with its own challenges and tradeoffs.
+One of these challenges is to decide what is the boundary between DSNP and Recurrency and what should be implemented directly in Recurrency.

-To keep Frequency implementation as DSNP agnostic as possible we decided to store social graph related data as blobs in Frequency and keep the details of how these blobs are created and modified inside DSNP spec.
-Graph SDK is an implementation of mentioned DSNP spec for social graph, optimized for storage and interaction with Frequency.
+To keep Recurrency implementation as DSNP agnostic as possible we decided to store social graph related data as blobs in Recurrency and keep the details of how these blobs are created and modified inside DSNP spec.
+Graph SDK is an implementation of mentioned DSNP spec for social graph, optimized for storage and interaction with Recurrency.
 ## Goals

 - Define operations
 - Define interface of Graph SDK.
 - Define the main entities in Graph SDK.
 - Define the memory model of the graph.
-- Define the algorithms to optimize the output regarding Frequency.
+- Define the algorithms to optimize the output regarding Recurrency.

 ## Operations
 Following is a list of desired operations in this SDK: